princessJ20/swaplistener/README.md

 the source code is `main.go`

+# prerequisites
+Need to have `go` installed.
+Follow the instructions at https://go.dev for your system.
+If you want to learn the `go` programming language, https://go.dev/tour/ is a good place to start.

 # building the executable
 Run `go build .` in the main directory.
 If all goes well, this should produce the `swaplistener` executable file.